Job Opportunities

 Crime scene

 Minimum qualifications include a bachelor’s degree in forensic or other physical science and a minimum of 5 years work experience in the crime scene unit of an accredited crime laboratory.
-In lieu of required experience, a master’s degree in Forensic Science with a minimum of one semester teaching experience at an accredited University and a history of publication in forensically-relevant topics and experience with various forensic science methods, techniques and applications is also acceptable.
 Work experience shall include court room testimony.
 The qualified candidate shall have an in-depth knowledge and understanding of evidence collection, terminology, detection, recovery, photography, preservation, enhancement, analysis, comparison, documentation and reporting of crime scene evidence.

 Applications: Applicants should submit: 1) letter of application, 2) full curriculum vita/resume, 3) Two letters of recommendation (written within the past year) 4) official transcripts indicating highest degree.
+Incomplete files cannot be considered.
 Finalists are also required to authorize and pass a background check prior to offer of employment.
 All application materials including a resume/CV should be submitted electronically to bci@bgsu.edu.

-Applications must be received by April 28, 2024.
-Unless applicants request otherwise, applications will be kept on file for possible openings in the future.
+Applications must be received by May 23, 2025.
+Unless applicants request otherwise, applications will be kept on file for possible openings in the Spring and Summer 2026 terms.

 Department of Philosophy